kyma-project/examples/loki/README.md

 1. Export your Namespace as a variable.
 Replace the `{NAMESPACE}` placeholder in the following command and run it:

     ```bash
-    export KYMA_LOKI_EXAMPLE_NS="{NAMESPACE}"
+    export KYMA_NS="{NAMESPACE}"
     ```

 2. Export the Helm release name that you want to use.
 It can be any name, but be aware that all resources in the cluster will be prefixed with that name.
-Replace the `{HELM_RELEASE_NAME}` placeholder in the following command and run it:
+Replace the `{HELM_LOKI_RELEASE}` placeholder in the following command and run it:

     ```bash
-    export HELM_RELEASE_NAME="{HELM_RELEASE_NAME}"
+    export HELM_LOKI_RELEASE="{HELM_LOKI_RELEASE}"
     ```

 3. Update your Helm installation with the required Helm repository: